-Class Hours: .5 Lecture, 4.5 Laboratory.
-Strongly Recommended Preparation: ENG 101B or MATH 101 or equivalent
+Strongly Recommended Preparation: ENG 101B and MATH 101 or equivalent.

 CM 61B is an advanced course in dealing casino poker games of all types.
 The main focus is on Seven-Card Stud, Texas Hold'em, Omaha and Omaha 8.
-Hands-on practice and instruction are provided in dealing poker games using tables and equipment.
+Handson practice and instruction are provided in dealing poker games using tables and equipment.
 (AA)